How to enter sales negotiations on the front foot

 • What value is your solution bringing to the business (what pain are you solving)?

-Make sure you know what the wins are for the key stakeholders (your Champion, the Economic Buyer and the Procurement team).
-Use the business case summary with the procurement team to demonstrate the value that you are bringing to the business and use that to negotiate.
+Make sure you know the wins for the key stakeholders (your Champion, the Economic buyer, and the procurement team).
+Use the business case summary with the procurement team to demonstrate the value you are bringing to the business and use that to negotiate.

-For example, your Champion may know that their company prefers a 60-day payment window, something you can easily extend to them without losing anything in return.
+For example, your Champion may know that their company prefers a 60-day payment window, which you can easily extend to the customer without losing anything in return.

-Or you may discover that time to deployment is top of the Economic Buyer’s wish list, so they won’t thank procurement for getting a ‘discount’ if the project start is delayed by 3 months!
-This would help if price is a top priority for you; knowing you can lead negotiations on deploying your software quickly means you can stand firm on your price without worry.
+Or you may discover that time to deployment is at the top of the Economic buyer’s wish list, so they won’t thank procurement for getting a “discount” if the project start is delayed by three months.
+This would help if price is your top priority; knowing you can lead negotiations on deploying your software quickly means you can stand firm on your price without worry.

-If you have not confirmed that you are the vendor of choice and the business case is confirmed with funds available, do not use incentives to get your customer to sign now.
-By offering discounts, favourable payment terms or anything else under these circumstances, you are giving away your arrows for free with no guarantee of any reward.
+If you have yet to confirm that you are the vendor of choice and the business case is confirmed with funds available, do not use incentives to get your customer to sign now.
+By offering discounts, favourable payment terms or anything else under these circumstances, you are giving away your arrows for free without guaranteeing any reward.

 Remember, negotiations are not a zero-sum game; one side doesn’t have to lose for the other to win.

-There is always a win-win possible, we just have to work through the process to get there.
-That process naturally will include negotiation, so prepare yourself early, build your defences and be ready for battle or you may indeed end up like Monty Python’s Dark Knight.
+By working through the process, a win-win situation is always possible.
+That process naturally will include negotiation, so prepare yourself early, build your defences, and be ready for battle, or you may end up like Monty Python’s Dark Knight.